ihannro/National-Book-Store/README.md

 # 📚 National Book Store – Inventory & Sales System

-This repository contains the **National Book Store Inventory and Sales System** — a project developed by our group as part of our academic requirement.
+This repository contains the **National Book Store Inventory and Sales System**, a project developed by our group as part of our academic requirement.

 ## 📦 Project Information